$\kappa$monty: a Monte Carlo Compton Scattering code including non-thermal electrons: Methods

 The cross-section for an IC scattering is dependent on the local electron population, both the energy budget as well as the shape of the distribution.
 The cross-section is given by

 where $\sigma_h$ is defined as the ``hot cross section'',

-where $n_e$ is the number density of electrons, $\frac{dn_e}{d^3p}$ is the electron distribution function, $\mu_e$ is the cosine of the angle between the photon momentum and the electron momentum, and $\beta_e$ is the electron speed in the plasma frame, and $\sigma$ the Klein-Nishina total cross-section.
-Finally, in the sampling procedure for the IC kernel, which, given a DF function, returns a Lorentz factor $\gamma$ for the electron that the photon scatters with.
+where $n_e$ is the number density of electrons, $\frac{dn_e}{d^3p}$ is the electron distribution function, $\mu_e$ is the cosine of the angle between the superphoton momentum and the electron momentum, and $\beta_e$ is the electron speed in the plasma frame, and $\sigma$ the Klein-Nishina total cross-section.